 June 3, 2026

-Drove to the southern tip of the Greek mainland see the remains of the Temple of Poseidon in Sounion.
+Drove to the southern tip of the Greek mainland to see the remains of the Temple of Poseidon in Sounion.

 Linda and I walked to the top to see the impressive structure and the beautiful view of the Sea.